Rebecca & Fiona

 Rebecca & Fiona is a Swedish DJ duo from Stockholm.
-The duo was founded by Rebecca Scheja and Fiona FitzPatrick in 2007, when they met at a party and started to work and make music together as DJs.
+The duo was founded by Rebecca Scheja (born 26 January 1989) and Fiona FitzPatrick (born 28 November 1988) in 2007, when they met at a party and started to work and make music together as DJs.
 In 2010 they released their debut single "Luminary Ones" and during 2010-2011 they were support act for Robyn, other notable performances during those years were also at the Polar Music Prize and the Swedish music festival Way Out West.

-Since their breakthrough, Rebecca & Fiona have released two Grammis winning albums and toured most parts of the globe together - both as headlines and with leading artists like Robyn, Avicii, Tiësto, Kaskade and Axwell.
+Since their breakthrough, Rebecca & Fiona have released two Grammy-winning albums and toured globally as a featured act and with leading artists like Robyn, Avicii, Tiësto, Kaskade and Axwell.
 Following their success in the US, they have also had a residency in Las Vegas and played at major festivals such as Beyond Wonderland Tomorrowland and Electric Daisy Carnival.
 Musically they have collaborated with a wide range of producers and writers including Little Jinder, Dolores Haze, Adrian Lux, Kaskade, Duvchi, Kurt Uenala, The Loops of Fury, Panda Da Panda, Tommie Sunshine and Spank Rock.